iov-one/docs/docs/weave-tutorial/08-app.md

 ### Cron stack

-Cron stack is minimal application that runs different from the main decorators that runs scheduled cron jobs in the background.
+Cron stack is minimal application that runs different from the main decorators that runs scheduled jobs in the background.

 ```go
 // CronStack wires up a standard router with a cron specific decorator chain.